Don Cravins Jr.: Later career

 In a letter dated January 4, 2009, Cravins announced his resignation as state senator to take a position as Staff Director and Chief Counsel of the U.S. Senate Committee on Small Business and Entrepreneurship.
 Cravins also served as chief of staff to United States Senator Mary Landrieu, a Democrat from New Orleans, from 2013 to 2015.

 In 2015, Cravins was named the deputy national political director for the American Israel Public Affairs Committee.
 On July 7, 2015, he was named the National Urban League's senior vice president for policy and executive director of National Urban League Washington Bureau.
 In the roles, he was responsible for the Urban League Policy Institute, with primary responsibility for developing the League’s policy, research and advocacy agenda and expanding its impact and influence inside the beltway.
 He was also devoted to the League’s mission to empower communities through education and economic development.

 In February 2019, Cravins left the National Urban League and became Vice President of Policy and External Affairs at Charter Communications, Inc. There he was responsible for building partnerships with external stakeholders to further shared policy objectives.
 Charter Communications is America’s second largest cable operator in the United States and third largest pay TV operator.

 Cravins left Charter in May 2021 to rejoin the National Urban League as Executive Vice President and Chief Operating Officer.
-As one of the Nation’s preeminent Civil Rights Organizations, Mr. Cravins led the National Urban League’s entrepreneurial initiatives and spearheaded its corporate Diversity, Equity, and Inclusion program.
+As one of the Nation’s leading Civil Rights Organizations, the National Urban League was led by Mr. Cravins who developed its entrepreneurial initiatives and managed its corporate Diversity, Equity, and Inclusion program.

 Cravins was an adjunct professor at George Washington University, where he taught independent research in the College of Professional Studies and was an Instructor in the Graduate School of Political Management.